Official rules of soccer 2024-2025 from the IFAB

 1. Procedure

-The ball must be stationary on the penalty mark and the goalposts, crossbar and goal net must not be moving.
+The ball must be stationary, with part of the ball touching or overhanging the centre of on the penalty mark, and the goalposts, crossbar and goal net must not be moving.

 The player taking the penalty kick must be clearly identified.